US judge denies bail for ex-Peruvian president Toledo

 Toledo denies the charges.

+Russoniello said the cash was his wife’s money, and it was being used to pay for the couple’s expenses.

+Karp declined to comment after the hearing, saying only the word “liars” in Spanish as she walked out of the courtroom.

-He was Peru’s president from 2001 to 2006 and has lived in California in recent years.
+Toledo was Peru’s president from 2001 to 2006 and has lived in California in recent years, defying orders from his country’s courts to return to Peru to face charges.

+He had been a visiting scholar at Stanford University as recently as 2017, though the school has said it was an unpaid position.
+He earned a doctoral degree in education and two master’s degrees from the university.

+In March, he was arrested in Menlo Park on suspicion of public drunkenness at a restaurant but was released without charges.
+Peruvian authorities were coordinating his extradition at the time of his arrest, but they didn’t request holding him on the minor offense.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.